stanojevic/Rotating-CCG/README.md

 Installation
 ---------------

+Installing the parser is unfortunatelly not super easy.
+This is because the parser depends on older versions of some libraries and updating all of them would require significant work.
+But don't worry.
+If you follow the following steps everything should work.

 Before you can use this parser you need to make sure that some prerequisites are installed on your machine.

 Basic requirements: